deepstreamIO/deepstream.io-website/docs/10-docs/10-server/40-user-file.md

 description: The API on how you can configure and use file-based authentication
 ---

-This file is used in conjunction with [file-based authentication](/tutorials/core/auth-file/).
-It is structured as a map of usernames and their associated passwords and optional auth data.
+The API on how you can configure and use [file-based authentication](../../00-tutorials/20-core/20-auth/20-file.mdx).
+The file is structured as a map of usernames and their associated passwords and optional auth data.

 The userfile can be written in YAML or JSON.